 Certain utilities, which are not subject to sales and use tax when purchased exclusively for residential use, become subject to sales and use tax when used for commercial purposes.
 If you are including electricity, natural gas, fuel oil, or kerosene in your calculation of the business use of your home, you should report use tax due on the prorated expense amount.
-The use tax on these utilities should be paid via a PA-1, Use Tax Return, or if you are required to file a sales tax return, as part of that return.
-If you have a regular recurring use tax liability on utilities, you should register for a use account using the Online PA-100 tax at www.pa100.state.pa.us.
+The use tax on these utilities should be paid via the online Use Tax Return, or if you are required to file a sales tax return, as part of that return.
+Please visit the myPATH website at mypath.pa.gov to file the Use Tax Return or to register for a use tax account if you have regular recurring use tax liability on utilities.